-The information below has been collected by researching individual state department of education regulations and policy documents, state administrative code provisions, and by contacting each state department of education.
-Please be advised that regulations and policy may change at any time, so always check with your state department of education for the most up-to-date information.
+The information below is collected from state regulatory agencies responsible for regulating school-based speech-language pathologists and/or audiologists.
+The information is reviewed on an annual basis.
+Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state Department of Education.
-State licensure is typically required for practice in the schools.
+State licensure issued by the Department of Health is typically required for practice in the schools.

 Questions regarding state advocacy issues?
-Call ASHA at 800-498-2071 and ask for the State Advocacy Team.
+Call ASHA at 800-498-2071 and ask for the State Affairs Team.